How to earn money from your videos

 - Sign in to YouTube.

-- In the top-right corner, select your account icon > Creator Studio.
+- In the top right-hand corner, select your account icon > Creator Studio.

 - In the left-hand menu, select Channel > Status and features.